coderefinery/testing/_episodes/06-travis-coveralls.md

 Observe how accepting the pull request automatically closes the issue (provided the commit message contained the correct issue number).

-Discuss why this is a useful feature.
+Discuss whether this is a useful feature.
+And if it is, why do you think is it useful?

 ### Step 12: Discussion